FabLabNeuenstadt/HeisserDraht/README.md

 		Reset	The player has gone back to the start
 		Mistake	A mistake was made
 		Stop	The player has completed a run

+Special Case: When the status is "Start" then the time in front of it is not the current time (which is 00:00.000) but rather the penalty time of this run that is added for each mistake made.